linnnus/blog/posts/the-obligatory-metapost.md

     emit $contents
 ?>```

-And *that code sample was generated inline too*!!
-The code above is guaranteed to always be 100% accurate, because it just reads the post source straight from the file system.
+And *that code sample was generated inline too!!* The code above is guaranteed to always be 100% accurate, because it just reads the post source straight from the file system.
 How cool is that!?